Category 1 Hurricane Hilary barrels towards California, still threatening floods and damaging winds | KRDO

 (CNN) — Hurricane Hilary is expected to slam into Southern California on Sunday as a rare tropical storm, unleashing floods, fierce winds and heavy downpours as residents evacuate, parks and beaches close and first responders brace for water rescues.

-Hilary is now a Category 1 storm churning maximum winds of nearly 90 miles per hour as it barrels towards San Diego at 18 mph, according to the National Hurricane Center.
-It was about 550 miles away from San Diego as of 8 p.m. local time Saturday.
+Hilary is now a Category 1 storm churning maximum winds of 85 miles per hour as it barrels north-northwest at a speed of 20 mph, according to the National Hurricane Center.
+It was about 450 miles south from San Diego as of 11 p.m. local time Saturday.

 Live updates: Hurricane Hilary to bring major flooding risk to California